Upgrade personal loans review

 Upgrade rates, fees and terms

-Upgrade personal loans come with rates that range from 5.94% to 35.97%.
-This includes an origination fee of 2.9% to 8%, which Upgrade deducts from your loan before you receive the funds.
-It doesn’t include Upgrade’s $10 late fee for payments made 15 days after the due date.
+Upgrade personal loans come with APRs that range from 7.46% to 35.97%, factoring in an origination fee of 2.9% to 8%, which Upgrade deducts from your loan before you receive the funds.
+And it charges a $10 late fee for payments made 15 days after the due date.

-You can borrow $1,000 to $50,000 with a term of either 3 to 5 years.
-You can use our calculator to estimate your repayments.
+You can borrow $1,000 to $50,000 with terms ranging from 2 to 7 years.
+Use our calculator to estimate your repayments.

 Calculate how much you could expect to pay each month